-The man behind Ramen Culture is Mark Hoshi, an LA native originally born in Tokyo who followed a meandering path back to one of his motherland’s most iconic dishes: ramen.
+The man behind Ramen Culture is Mark Hoshi, an LA native originally born in Tokyo who followed a path back to one of his motherland’s most iconic dishes: ramen.

-After spending a decade in Japan, Mark returned home with the knowledge to fill in the gaps in American’s understanding of authentic Japanese ramen culture.
+After spending nearly a decade in Japan, Mark returned to the United States with the knowledge to fill in the gaps in American’s understanding of authentic Japanese ramen culture.
 With the perspective he’s gained, he sees many opportunities in the U.S. for expanding Americans’ tastes and knowledge of ramen.
 Mark’s hopes are to move the conversation forward and leave his own mark on ramen culture.